aloglu/bookshelf/README.md

 # Bookshelf

 An interactive web-based library to showcase your book collection.
+To preview what it looks like in production, feel free to visit [my own bookshelf](https://aloglu/bookshelf).

 ## Features